Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 You can also pay your workers a fixed amount for each job or task completed, regardless of client fees or the time it takes.

 This model is good for companies that hire contractors or ad-hoc workers for specialized cleaning services with clearly defined outcomes and a predictable scope of work.
-It also helps you give clients a transparent quote upfront, which helps build trust with them.
+It also lets you give clients a transparent quote upfront, which helps build trust.

 How it works

 You offer employees a pre-defined fee for completing a specific task or project.
-For example, you might pay workers $50 for residential carpet cleaning or $75 for commercial window washing.
+For example, you might pay workers $120 for standard residential carpet cleaning or $150 for commercial window washing, depending on size, location, and scope.

 Best practices